By Bruce Benedict

 Although these phases and objectives to finding federal employment may appear complex, they are critical to accomplishing your mission, which is to gain federal employment.
+Employment signs (posters) guarantee that you are covered under your state and federal compliance laws.
 Remember, the federal government job vacancy announcements are very lengthy because they try to help you as much as possible by describing the process in detail.
 If you separate each sentence within each vacancy announcement, extract the keywords from the Position Classification documents (OPM.gov website), describe each of your work history assignments in detail, as well as use the keywords within the Questionnaire and Duties section of the vacancy announcement, you will be successful.

 Bruce started Battlefield Résumés to help veterans and their dependents transition to the civilian workforce.
 As a Retired US Army Major, a senior intelligence consultant, and a previous Federal Government GG15, he collectively has over 27 years of Military, Federal Government, and defense contracting experience.
 Having conducted classified and sensitive work around the world with a TS/SCI, Bruce understands the sensitivity of operational work and how best to translate it into a powerful resume.